ginkgostreet/org.chorusamerica.memrel/README.md

 - Has an Artistic staff member
 - Has a Primary Contact

+Note: These install/upgrade-based modifications are bypassed when running unit tests, as they contain hardcoded references to entities in Chorus America's production instance (the absence of which will raise errors) that are not needed for running the tests.

 ### Bulk Actions

 Updating the membership types is not a sufficient trigger for creating the